-Keywords: biology, correlation, providing, presure, regulation, questionnaire
+Keywords: biology, academic pressure, emotional intelligence, academic stress, cognitive behavior, education

 1. INTRODUCTION

 Emotional intelligence (EQ) among students has garnered increasing attention in educational research.
 This shift stems from the recognition that academic achievement hinges not solely on intellectual intelligence (IQ), but also on the adeptness in handling emotions and interpersonal dynamics (Cherniss et al., 2010).
 The highest contribution of IQ to factors determining success is only about 20%, while the remaining 80% comes from other factors that define success in life.
-Consequently, many scientists strive to identify other aspects of intelligence that are considered more essential ((Goleman, 2020).
-Emotional intelligence is the ability to recognize our own feelings and those of others, and to manage emotions well within ourselves and in our relationships with others (Goleman, 2000).
+Consequently, many scientists strive to identify other aspects of intelligence that are considered more essential.
+Emotional intelligence is the ability to recognize someone’s own feelings and those of others, and to manage emotions well within ourselves and in our relationships with others (Goleman, 2000).

 The ability of emotional intelligence can help individuals manage cognitive strategies more effectively (oktarisa, F., Dessyrianti, R.F., Deviona, N., Wilda, 2023).
 Emotional intelligence significantly impacts students' cognitive processes, as students who can manage their emotions can enhance their cognitive strategies (Arsy & Annisa, 2022).
 High cognitive load can affect students' and learners' ability to process information and working memory, thereby increasing the level of academic stress experienced (Nadialista Kurniawan, 2021).
 Academic stress is defined as the pressures faced by students related to school, perceived negatively, and impacting their physical health, mental health, and learning performance (Carveth et al., 1996; Misra & Castillo, 2004).
-Characteristics of students with high emotional intelligence include the ability to recognize and understand their own emotions well ((Sulastri et al., 2022).
+Characteristics of students with high emotional intelligence include the ability to recognize and understand their own emotions well (Sulastri et al., 2022).
 They can identify the feelings they experience and understand their impact on behavior and thoughts.
 Students with high emotional intelligence can express their emotions appropriately in various situations (Mustofa et al(Mustofa et al., 2022).
 They can show emotions in a balanced manner and contextually, and they are also able to read and respond to others' emotions with empathy and understanding.
 Students need to regulate their emotions well to focus on their learning tasks and minimize emotional distractions (Mustofa et al., 2019).
 Students must manage their time and activities effectively.
 Each individual has different levels of cognitive load, which can be caused by various factors, including the number of lessons, the difficulty level of the material, the learning environment such as time and place, the complexity of the material, emotions, and self-efficacy (Nurwanda et al., 2020).

 The situation you described aligns with the phenomena observed during field observations.
 Among the issues identified are students complaining that tasks assigned by teachers are too difficult due to the volume of material or concepts covered.
 Additionally, student express concerns about having to complete numerous tasks simultaneously.
 Based on interviews with biology teachers, it's evident that students often submit assignments late, miss classes, and lack engagement in expressing their opinions.
 Throughout the learning process, students frequently complain that tasks are too challenging, sometimes feeling lazy or losing motivation to study.
 However, an interesting finding emerges: despite these challenges, students exhibit effective emotional management.
 They are capable of completing tasks even when they find them difficult and complex.
 Given this situation, it's worth exploring whether there's a correlation between students' ability to manage emotions and the perceived burden of tasks.
 Additionally, it's essential to investigate how academic stress impacts their ability to handle these overwhelming tasks.